KrijnvanderBurg/krijnvanrooijen.nl/_posts/2024-12-15-why-i-stopped-using-dependency-managers.md

 ---
-title: "[DRAFT] Why I stopped using dependency managers"
+title: "Why I Stopped Using Dependency Managers (They Hide User Install Risks)"
 date: 2024-12-24
 excerpt: "Understanding why dependency tools like Poetry and Pip may not miss real-world issues, and how building and installing your own package can reveal hidden issues."
 tags: